mstksg/backprop/README.md

 4. Some open questions:

     a.
 Is it possible to support constructors with existential types?

+    b.
+How to support "monadic" operations that depend on results of previous operations? (`ApBP` already exists for situations that don't)